Odhynn/Naerk/content/Gods/Yushan.md

 1. Yushan said: let there not be a genesis, for beginnings are false and I am a consummate liar.
 2. The full of it is this – the circular existence of Gods is the perfection of matter.
 3. Yushan lied once and said he had nine hundred and ninety nine thousand names.
 This is true, but it is also a barefaced lie.
 4. Living is an exercise of paradoxes.
 Exercise of paradoxes is the fate of living.
-Yushan understands that fate being paradoxical is a paradox itself, and is amused by that
+Yushan understands that fate being paradoxical is a paradox itself, and is amused by that.
 5. Paradoxes are circular.
 Perception is not circular and lacks flawlessness- therefore, rejoice in imperfect things, for their rareness is not lacking!
 6. Only an idiot cannot place his absolute certainty in paradoxes.
 The divine is a perfect paradox.
 A man cannot exist without paradoxes – that is the full of it.
-II.

-**THE FIVE PARADOXICAL TRUTH-LIES OF YUSHAN**
+## The five paradoxical truth-lies of Yushan

 1. It was once said that Yushan had many names.
 This is true, but all of them are false save the name Yushan, which in itself is a paradox.
 2. Yushan is the weakest thing there is and the smallest crawling thing, and the worm upon the earth and in the earth.
 3. Yushan is capable of contemplating nothing.
 4. To speak general truths about Yushan is to lie intimately; in truth one must learn the tongues but the matter remains that Yushan is the unparalleled master of the fundamental art of lying.
 The best practice of lying is self deception.
 5. Yushan once said: ‘Selfish tongues revolt and refuse to invert the contents of their brains – even if it were a lie, this insurrection of our flesh would do us great offense.’

-———————–
-i.
-The Parable of the giant and the ant.
+##  I. The Parable of the giant and the ant.
 Yushan sat once with his disciple Hansa in Yushan’s palace.
 Hansa was one of his most ardent students and a grand questioner of Yushan.
 He posessed a miserly scrutiny and a heart of iron nails.
 Hansa’s questions were thus:
 ‘Lord, how must I question space?’